DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_win.md

 (NOTE: If it is unable to find your Raspberry Pi on your local network, it may get stuck on the screen above - press 'Ctrl + C' to cancel.
 In this event, you will need to connect using the IP address of the Pi instead. e.g. ```ssh digibyte@192.168.1.10```.
 If you don't already know the IP address, go [here](/docs/rpi_setup_step5_ssh_in_win_find_ip.md) for instructions on how to find it.)

-Enter the password you created in STEP 3 and press return.
+When prompted, enter the password you created in STEP 3 and press return.

 ![SSH to DigiNode](/images/win_setup_5_2e.png)